k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 # Graphit Node Types

-Node Type options define how content is structured and how a tag is presented in an output document.
+Node Types define how content is structured and how tags are presented in output documents.
 By default, nodes are assigned *neither* a Type *nor* a Property when they are created.